 We found these ones in June near the Umpqua river in Oregon.

-Oyster mushrooms are one variety (along with shiitakes) that can actually be cultivated at home by growing them on logs using plug spawn.
-You can also get nifty little kits that make growing them super easy!
+You can also get nifty little mushroom growing kits that make growing them super easy!

 We have grown mushrooms on logs before when we lived in Arkansas with wonderful results!
 Here are some of the oysters and shiitakes that we grew.